rpoliselit/blog/_posts/2025-07-30-an-overview-of-open-interest.md

 It is standard practice to separate open interest data for options from that of perpetual and futures contracts.
 In the context of options, open interest serves as an indicator of market liquidity, supports a broader array of trading strategies, and is frequently used to produce risk-weighted or exposure-weighted analyses.

-## The relationship between Price and Open Interest
+## The relationship between price and open interest

 Open interest movements provide insight into the risk exposure of the underlying asset.
 An increase or decrease in open interest indicates a change in the number of participants or positions—whether speculative or hedging—which may also reflect variations in leverage.
 When compared with price movements, open interest can serve as a form of sentiment analysis, as detailed in Table 2.

-**Table 2: Market Strength Based on Price and Open Interest Trends**
+**Table 2: Market strength based on price and open interest trends**

 | **Price Trend** | **Open Interest Trend** | **Market Interpretation**           |
 | --------------- | ----------------------- | ----------------------------------- |